kush-gupt/ramalama-k8s/README.md

   # For example, to specify a model (though models are baked in these app images):
   # --model /models/Qwen3-4B-Q4_K_M.gguf/Qwen3-4B-Q4_K_M.gguf
 ```
 The server typically listens on port 8080.
-The `olsconfig.yaml` might be used by the server for its configuration, and models are expected to be in the `/models` directory within the container.
+The `olsconfig.yaml` may be used by OpenShift Lightspeed for its configuration, and models are expected to be in the `/models` directory within the container.

 ## Kubernetes Deployment

 Example Kubernetes manifests are provided in the `k8s/` directory.
 These can be used as a starting point for deploying the Ramalama server to a Kubernetes cluster.
-You will likely need to customize them, especially regarding image names, resource requests/limits, and any necessary secrets or configmaps.
+You will likely need to customize them, especially regarding image names, resource requests/limits, threads, and any necessary secrets and/or configmaps.

-## Multi-Architecture Images (Future Consideration)
+## Multi-Architecture Images

-The original README mentioned `podman manifest create` for multi-architecture images.
-While the current CI pipeline builds for single-architecture (amd64), the `build-script.sh` has some multi-arch awareness.
+While the current CI pipeline builds for single-architecture (amd64), the `build-script.sh` has multi-arch awareness.
 To build multi-arch images:
 1. Build images for each architecture (e.g., `amd64`, `arm64`) separately using `podman build --arch=<architecture> ...`.
 2. Create a manifest list and push it: